 Be creative with your questions and answers, have fun.
 Everyone has a good story.
 If you meet someone outside of your target network, they might be able to introduce you to someone that could help you.

 Remember, you are there to be social.
 Once you have set down your coat, don't look for a place to dig in for the entire evening.
 Engage.
 Maybe start near the bar.
 If you are drinking or having soda, conversations often take place near the bar.
 Avoid hovering around the sign-in table, bathroom or food table; feel free to insert yourself into conversations.
 Always try to meet the organizers, board members and staff, they will know most attendees and will always make introductions.

 Avoid the "work the room" approach.
-Have a few quality conversations, instead of trying to meet everyone with little interaction and discussion.
+Have quality conversations, instead of trying to meet everyone with only brief interaction and discussion.

 4. Be Professional, Stay Professional